julienM77/FastFlowLM/docs/install.md

 ## 💾 Installation (Windows)

-A packaged Windows installer is available here:
+A packaged FLM Windows installer is available here:
 [**flm-setup.exe**](https://github.com/FastFlowLM/FastFlowLM/releases/latest/download/flm-setup.exe)

 If you see **"Windows protected your PC"**, click **More info**, then select **Run anyway**.